johnabil/tenancy/docs/MONGO.md

 ### 2. Using App Models

-We tried to make easy to access specific connection model
+We tried to make it easy to access a specific connection model

 ```js
 const {db} = require('node-tenancy');